-Development proposals should be designed to create natural surveillance of footpaths and cycle ways, and such routes should include sufficient lighting to make users feel safe and secure.
+Development proposals should be designed to create natural surveillance of footpaths and cycle ways, and such routes should benefit from satisfactory lighting to ensure they feel safe and secure.

 6.30 This policy promotes the retention and enhancement of key pedestrian and cycle routes, and the expansion of the existing footpath and cycle lane network.